 - Head towards the town of Zeballos to explore the caves in Huson Cave Regional Park.
 There are two caves that are exceptional in this park: The Vanishing River Cave and the Eternal Foundation Cave.
 Although both caves are self-guided, it is a great spot for the inexperienced caver.

 Port Renfrew is known as the “Big Trees Capital” of Canada.

 Port Renfrew is home to the two largest Douglas fir trees in Canada.
-It also holds Canada’s largest Sitka Spruce, and Canada’s “Gnarliest Tree”.
+It’s also home to Canada’s largest Sitka Spruce, and Canada’s “Gnarliest Tree”.

 Red Creek Fir

-For detailed instructions on where to find the start of the trail, head to the website of Ancient Forest Alliance.
+To view this magnificent beast you have to hike in.
+You’ll find detailed instructions on where to find the start of the trail, by visiting the website of Ancient Forest Alliance.

 Big Lonely Doug

 The second largest tree, known as Big Lonely Doug (because it stands alone in a clearcut), can be found a little closer to Port Renfrew.
 Lonely Doug stands 70.2 metres high (230 feet) and has a circumference of 11.91 metres (approx. 39 feet).
 Conservationists believe Doug could be as much as 1,000 years old.